-Moreover, we observed the pseudogenization of a number of innate immune response related genes in humans such as Toll-like receptor gene 11 and leucine rich repeat protein genes hinting at potentially advantageous LOF/pseudogenization events in human lineage evolution \cite{22724060}.[[CSDS to add a note about AF caveat that immune genes can be hard to distinguish and classify]] By contrast, the majority of mouse unitary pseudogenes with respect to human, are associated with structural Zinc finger domains, Kruppel associated box proteins, and immunoglobulin V-set proteins (Table S4).
+Moreover, we observed the pseudogenization of a number of innate immune response related genes in humans such as Toll-like receptor gene 11 and leucine rich repeat protein genes hinting at potentially advantageous LOF/pseudogenization events in human lineage evolution \cite{22724060}.
+By contrast, the majority of mouse unitary pseudogenes with respect to human, are associated with structural Zinc finger domains, Kruppel associated box proteins, and immunoglobulin V-set proteins (Table S4).

-To get an overview of the unitary pseudogenes in each strain with respect to the reference genome, we used a similar workflow as above, except in this case, using the mouse reference strain specific peptides as input.
+The draft nature of the mouse strains' annotation and assembly makes it difficult to identify unitary pseudogenes.
+To get an overview of the unitary pseudogenes in each strain, we used the mouse reference genome as the required canonical organism and followed a similar workflow as described above, except in this case, we used the mouse reference strain specific peptides as input.
 The resulting pseudogene calls were intersected with the lift over of the reference strain specific protein coding genes in order to validate the conservation of location and loss of function of the latter.
-On average we obtained around 20 unitary pseudogenes in each strain with larger number observed for wild strains (Table S5).
-However, the fast rate of evolution among the mouse strains, as well as the highly specific generation of the laboratory strains, suggests that the number of unitary pseudogenes could be higher, reflecting the strain specific phenotypes, Thus, a way to get a more realistic assessment of the size of the unitary pseudogene complement is to look at the unitary annotation in the human genome relative to other primates \cite{20210993}, as previous studies suggest that protein gene loss rate is similar in both mouse and primate lineages \cite{23153069}.
+On average, we found around 20 unitary pseudogenes in each strain with larger numbers observed for wild strains (Table S5).
+The unitary pseudogenes are distinguished from other strain specific pseudogenes by the fact that they do not have a functional homolog (parent gene) in the same organism.
+Moreover, the fast rate of evolution among the mouse strains, as well as the highly specific generation of the laboratory strains, suggests that the number of unitary pseudogenes could be higher, reflecting the strain specific phenotypes.
+Thus, a way to get a more realistic assessment of the size of the unitary pseudogene complement is to look at the unitary annotation in the human genome relative to other primates \cite{20210993}, as previous studies suggest that protein gene loss rate is similar in both mouse and primate lineages \cite {23153069}.
+As such we expect that the total number of unitary pseudogenes with respect to the reference in each strain will be dependent on the evolutionary distance between the two and will be comparable to the number of human specific unitary pseudogenes with functional homologs in chimp that is estimated to be around {15687286},